zonneplan/KiBot/README.md

                 - *slot_width*: Alias for slotwidth.
                 - `slotwidth`: [number|string] Width of the milled slot for *tightframe*.
                 - `space`: [number|string] Specify the space between PCB and the frame/rail.
 Overrides `hspace` and `vspace`.
-                - `type`: [string='none'] [none,railstb,railslr,frame,tightframe] Railstb: Add rails on top and bottom.
-                          Railslr: Add rails on left and right.
-                          Frame: Add a frame around the board.
-                          Tighframe: Add a frame around the board which fills the whole area of the panel - the boards have just a milled slot around their perimeter.
                 - `vspace`: [number|string] Specify the vertical space between PCB and the frame/rail.
                 - `width`: [number|string] Specify with of the rails or frame.
             - **`layout`**: [dict] Layout used for the panel.